Welcome to Comics Center!

 Comics Center (Sarjakuvakeskus) is an open and independent cultural centre for comics art.

-Apart from adult art courses at Porthaninkatu Comics Center organises courses for kids, youth and senior citizens at different locations throughout Helsinki, Espoo and Vantaa.
+Comics Center organises courses for adults, kids, youth and senior citizens at different locations throughout Helsinki, Espoo and Vantaa.
 We also organise comics courses on demand.

 We teach making comics at courses and workshops, the students of which range from kids to professionals.
 The courses are longer, with fees, and workshops are generally free to enter.
 Finnish and international artists visit to hold exhibitions and workshops, also in English.
 We have a good network of Finnish comics teachers and we also organise courses and pop-up events elsewhere in Finland and abroad.